jisotalo/ads-client/README.md

 - When fast connection is required (1 router less -> faster response)

 Requirements:
+- NOTE: Only one connection / client is possible!
 - PLC has TCP port 48898 open (default router port)
   - NOTE: Windows Firewall might block, make sure Ethernet connection is handled as "private"
 - Local AmsNetId and ADS port are given manually